sihyun-yu/Ogogada/Reports/DP3/ogogada.md

 ## Team Ogogada
 Sangmin Lee, Yoonseo Kim, Sungha Eom, and Sihyun Yu

+**We modified the paper prototype and task1 after studio, so we specified that part the end of each section.
+We are planning to do user test with modified prototype and tasks.**

 ### Experience
 We want to redesign experiences of training for new cafe part-time job workers.